Judo at the 1964 Summer Olympics – Men's open category: Elimination round

-The nine competitors were divided into three pools of three.
-Each pool played a round-robin tournament, with the winner of the pool advancing to the semifinals.
-The second-place judoka in each group moved on to a relegation pool, in which the three of them played another round-robin with the winner becoming the fourth semifinalist.
+The nine competitors were split into three pools of three.
+Each pool held a round-robin tournament, with the top competitor from each pool advancing to the semifinals.
+The second-place judoka from each pool progressed to a relegation pool, where they competed in another round-robin.
+The winner of this pool then secured the fourth spot in the semifinals.